EliasGabriel1/React-form-BlackFriday/README.md

 Download the dependencies with npm i and start the project with npm start.

-Informações das bibliotecas:
-Library information:
+Informações das bibliotecas / Library information:

 <a href="https://pt-br.reactjs.org/"> React </a>